Legendary composer Burt Bacharach has died, aged 94

 The legendary composer died of natural causes at his home in Los Angeles, a spokesperson told the Washington Post.

-Bacharach won six Grammys, including a lifetime achievement award, and three Oscars during his seven-decade career.
+Bacharach won six Grammys, including a lifetime achievement award, and three Oscars including one for ‘Raindrops Keep Falling On My Head’, which featured in the film Butch Cassidy And The Sundance Kid and one for best original score in the film, during his seven-decade career.

+In later years, he collaborated with the likes of Sheryl Crow, Elvis Costello and Dr. Dre.

+In 2008 he performed at the BBC Electric Proms at the Roundhouse in London where he was joined by Adele for a rendition of ‘Baby It’s You’.
+In 2015 he also performed on the Pyramid Stage at Glastonbury.

 Tim Burgess was one of the first to pay tribute to the late composer.